 Under the Guaranteed Loan Program loans are arranged through private banks and other financial institutions.
-Interest is paid by the Federal Government until the student completes his education.
+Interest is paid by the Federal Government until students complete their education.
 The amount of such loans depends upon financial need.
+Currently these loans carry a simple interest rate of 9%.

-In Georgia this loan program is administered by the Georgia Higher Educational Assistance Corporation, 9 LaVista Perimeter Park, Suite 110, 2187 Northlake Parkway, Atlanta, Georgia 30084.
+In Georgia this loan program is administered by the Georgia Higher Education Assistance Corporation, 9 LaVista Perimeter Park, Suite 110, 2187 Northlake Parkway, Atlanta, Georgia 30084.